mendix/docs/content/en/docs/appstore/modules/oidc-provider.md

 The module supports responsive browser-based applications and has been tested with applications that use the OIDC SSO module.
 This module can be used in Mendix version 9.12.5 and above.

 The idea is that you set up a single Mendix app which uses the [OIDC SSO](https://marketplace.mendix.com/link/component/120371) module to authenticate end-users with your central IdP.
-The same app also acts as an OIDC client for your other apps to use as the IdP for OIDC SSO.
-THis means it is working as an IAM (Identity and Access Management) broker.
+The same app also acts as an OIDC provider for your other apps to use as the IdP for OIDC SSO.
+This means it is working as an IAM (Identity and Access Management) broker.
 You can easily add or remove apps from the IAM Broker app within the Mendix ecosystem using an API without each app and relevant user roles having to be added to your central IdP.
 However, you retain all the benefits of your central IdP in controlling on- and offboarding of users.

 {{< figure src="/attachments/appstore/modules/oidc-provider/typical-usage.png" >}}

+You can also set up your users manually in your app, using the Mendix Administration module, rather than linking to your central IdP.

 ### 1.1 Typical Usage Scenarios

 The following are usage scenarios that would be achievable with the OIDC Broker.

 * Mendix customers that want to build an IAM Broker solution that would hide the complexity of a multitude of Mendix apps from their corporate IdP.
 By having those apps delegate authentication to the broker and have the broker delegate authentication to their IdP, only one OAuth client needs to be configured at their IdP.
-A deployment pipeline can register additional Mendix apps with the IAM Broker in an automated fashion via an API.
+A deployment pipeline (deployment agent) can register additional Mendix apps with the IAM Broker in an automated fashion via an API.
 * Mendix Solution Vendors (MSVs) who want to simplify the microservice architecture of their solution from the customer by using the IAM Broker as a single IAM integration point for their customers.

 ### 1.2 Features and Limitations